Celebrate Brain Awareness Week, March 12-18

 Join the McKnight Brain Institute and the UF neuroscience community for several events during Brain Awareness Week, March 12-18.

-- Thursday, March 15: The 6th annual William G. Luttge Lectureship in Neuroscience, sponsored by the McKnight Brain Research Foundation.
+- The sixth annual William G. Luttge Lectureship in Neuroscience, sponsored by the McKnight Brain Research Foundation.
 This year’s speaker is Michela Gallagher, Ph.D., Krieger-Eisenhower Professor of Psychology and Neuroscience at Johns Hopkins University.
 Gallagher has conducted pioneering work on individual differences in cognitive aging.
-Click here to access the event flyer.
+Click here to learn more.

-- Friday, March 16: The 8th annual chapter conference of the North Central Florida Chapter of the Society of Neuroscience.
+- The 8th annual chapter conference of the North Central Florida Chapter of the Society of Neuroscience.
 Keynote speaker is John H. Morrison, Ph.D., professor of neurology at the UC Davis School of Medicine.
 Dr. Morrison’s research focuses on the neurobiology of aging and neurodegenerative disorders.
-Click here to access the event flyer.
+Click here to learn more.

 “Through our local educational outreach events, we hope to pique people’s interest and spark conversations on neuroscience and neuroscience research.
 Last year, we reached over 2,200 students in 16 schools in Alachua County.
 This year, we hope to reach out to even more students and facilitate dialogues on the importance and influence of brain research on our everyday lives.”

 –Ziqi Wang, 2018 Brain Awareness Week outreach coordinator